vackosar/vackosar.github.io/_drafts/2024-02-11-Synthetic-Data-and-Bellman-Update-in-Q-Transformer.md

 ---
-title: Bellman and Q-Transformer
+title: Synthetic Data and Bellman Update in Q-Transformer
-description: Notes on Q-learning, Monte Carlo, and others.
+description: Notes on Q-learning, temporal difference, Monte Carlo, and others methods related to Q-Transformer.
 categories: ml
 date: 2024-02-11
 last_modified_at: 2024-02-11